What does Mycoplasma bovis mean for the beef industry

 - Download - WOF checklist

-Use this DairyNZ checklist to identify ways you can help protect your farm
+Use this checklist for sheep and beef farmers to identify ways you can help protect your farm

 - Web link - Recommended biosecurity practices